What to do with a broken phone to keep your data safe

 Sometimes, you might need to get a little crazy and use tools.

-You basically have two options: change your Google password and hope that nobody ever gets it up and running again, or physically destroy the innards.
+You basically have two options: change your Google password and hope that nobody ever gets it up and running again, or physically destroy the phone's storage.

-Chances are nobody will trawl through your refuse to collect broken phone parts, then put them together so they can see your naked Kik folder unless those pics would be worth a lot of money.
-If you're not famous it's just not worth the trouble.
-Don't feel bad, I'm not worth the trouble either and that's awesome.
-If you're not comfortable with that option, you need to be a little savage.
+First things first — more than likely nobody is going through recycling centers or your bins looking for phones they can fix in order to steal your data.
+People do snatch old phones out of the garbage or a recycle bin, but they usually have different plans and want to resell the ones that are fixable or chemically strip the gold from the circuit boards inside.
+Neither of these will bother your data.
+And before you decide you want to get the gold from your old phone instead of recycling it, know that it's messy, not easy, and unless you have a big pile of them isn't going to cover the cost of the chemicals you need.

+If you're famous and people really want your photos and personal data, ignore this advice.
+Hire someone to retrieve or destroy the data.
+And if a phone that has your job's data on it gets broken, talk to your IT department.

-You can take a phone completely apart and it's not that hard if you never want it to work again.
-Watch for glass and other small sharp things and use big heavy pliers to twist things until the pop free.
+First, you'll need to watch for glass and other small sharp things.
+Alos, some of the parts inside can be hazardous to your skin or if you breathe in any fumes or particles.
+Wear eye protection, gloves and maybe even a painter's mask.
+Use big heavy pliers to twist the phone until the screen pops free, usually in many pieces.
 Keep whittling at things until you see the green circuit board(s) inside.
-Usually, it is right behind the display.
-On those boards, you'll see various black squares that look and feel like they're ceramic.
+Usually, these are right behind the display.

+On those boards, you'll see various black square chips that look and feel like they're ceramic.
 Two of them are larger than the rest.
 One of those is the flash storage — usually about the size of a stamp.
 The other bigger one is the processor.
 Find a spot of concrete and a hammer.
-Hulk smash both of those stamp-sized components until they are sufficiently broken.
-Put all the pieces in the recycle bin.
+Pull out the board(s) that have the bigger chips on them, then smash the chips until they are cracked and misshapen.
+Now, put all the pieces in the recycle bin.

 How to donate or recycle your old (non-broken) Android phone

-Yeah, that's a lot of hassle (fun hassle, but whatever) but it's also a 100% way to make sure nobody outside of the FBI is going to be able to retrieve that data.
+Yeah, that's a lot of hassle (fun hassle, but whatever) but it's also a 100% way to make sure nobody is going to be able to retrieve that data.
 Putting the password on the lock screen was easier.

 Reader comments